-Copies of the Notice of Annual General Meeting of Shareholders, this proxy statement and our Annual Report on Form 10-K for the year ended December 31, 2023 are available at https://quoinpharma.gcs-web.com/annual-report-and-proxy-statement.
+Copies of the proxy card, voting information form, the Notice of Annual General Meeting of Shareholders, this proxy statement and our Annual Report on Form 10-K for the year ended December 31, 2023 are available at https://quoinpharma.gcs-web.com/annual-report-and-proxy-statement.
 Information contained on or accessible through this website is not incorporated by reference in, or otherwise a part of, this proxy statement, and any references to this website are intended to be inactive textual references only.